Delfi (web portal): Freedom of speech

-Because visitors of Delfi can anonymously comment on every news story, this site generates debates over freedom of speech in the Baltic States.
-Some members of the Estonian and Lithuanian Parliaments have proposed laws making Delfi and other news portals responsible for the contents of anonymous comments.
-In September 2006, attorneys of Artūras Zuokas, the mayor for Vilnius, asked public prosecutors to seize Delfi servers and reveal the IP addresses of all anonymous commentators that have written comments about him in several Delfi publications.
+Because visitors of Delfi can anonymously comment on all news articles, the site generates debates over freedom of speech in the Baltic States.
+Some members of the Estonian and Lithuanian parliaments have proposed laws making Delfi and other news portals responsible for the contents of anonymous comments.
+In September 2006, attorneys for Artūras Zuokas, mayor of Vilnius, asked public prosecutors to seize Delfi servers and reveal the IP addresses of all anonymous commentators who have written comments about him in several Delfi publications.

 In June 2015, the European Court of Human Rights ruled in Delfi AS v.
 Estonia that holding delfi.ee responsible for its readers' comments did not violate the European Convention on Human Rights' protection of freedom of speech.

+Legal proceedings

+On May 14, 2025, the Regional Administrative Court of Lithuania rejected Delfi and its parent company Ekspress Grupp's appeal and upheld the Lithuanian Competition Council's decision that the Estonian media company had violated competition law.
+The Competition Council had originally fined Ekspress Grupp €140,460 in December 2023 for acquiring 100% of UAB Lrytas shares (operator of lrytas.lt news portal) without notifying authorities or obtaining required permission according to the Lithuanian Competition Law.

 Patron of the University of Latvia

 Since 2018, Delfi has been a bronze patron of the University of Latvia Foundation.
-Support is granted to students of Communication science of the Faculty of Social Sciences of the University of Latvia, as well as other students of Communication and Journalism in all Latvian higher education institutions.
-In 2018, the first scholarships in the amount of 10,000 EUR was awarded.
-Delfi is an internet partner and supporter of the social scholarship "Ceļamaize 2009".
+Support is granted to the university's students of Communication Science of the Faculty of Social Sciences, as well as other students of Communication and Journalism in all Latvian higher education institutions.
+In 2018, the first scholarships in the amount of 10,000 EUR were awarded.
+Delfi is an internet partner and supporter of the social scholarship Ceļamaize 2009.